paul-wieland/cloud-rider/README.md

 - 🔄 WebSocket-based real-time communication between frontend and backend

-It enables seamless streaming of telemetry and command data, making it ideal for UAV control, drone simulations, or robotic applications.
+It enables telemetry data and command data streaming and is compatible with MAVLink.

 ## Cloud Rider Frontend